GiulioMa/Statistical-Significance-In-Portfolio-Management/README.md

 ## Prerequisites
 - Python 3.x
 - Jupyter Notebook
-- Libraries: numpy, matplotlib, scipy, scipy.optimize
+- Libraries: numpy, matplotlib, scipy

 ## How to Use
 1. Clone this repository to your local machine.